-Many animals are already nervous before they even know they are going to the vet.
+Many animals are already nervous before they even know they are going to the veterinarian.
 Walking into the treatment room is then a huge problem.
 Dogs refuse to go in, want to run away, start whining or yelping.
 Cats are visibly stressed in their carriers.
 And they are usually very skeptical of veterinarians.
 Excitement is inevitable on all sides.
 But there is another way.

-The foundation is laid when your pet is still a puppy: the experiences your pet has at the vet's office now will shape its future behavior.
-It is particularly important to make visits to the vet's office a positive experience for young dogs and cats.
+The foundation is laid when your pet is still a puppy: the experiences your pet has at the veterinarian's office now will shape its future behavior.
+It is particularly important to make visits to the veterinarian's office a positive experience for young dogs and cats.
 Some practices offer appointments specifically for puppies just to get to know each other.
 Nothing happens during these appointments.
 The puppy gets a few pats, maybe a treat, and there is a little fun program.
 If, on the other hand, a "painful" treatment takes place during the first visit, this is not conducive to future visits to the practice.

 If your pet has a problem with a crowded waiting room, wait calmly outside the door.
 With petsXL Comfort Check-in and digital patient call-up, you can register from outside and relax.
 You will then be called directly to your appointment via push notification.